Suburb Profile – Kew

 At the heart of Kew’s prestige is its exceptional examples of Edwardian, Victorian, Italianate and contemporary architecture.
 While the streets of Kew are filled with some of Melbourne’s biggest and most beautiful homes, there is no doubt that the architectural highlight of the suburb, in terms of abodes, is the grand 19th-century Italianate mansion, Raheen.

-Once the residence of the Catholic Archbishop of Melbourne it was purchased in 1980 by the wealthy Melbourne businessman, Richard Pratt.
+Once the residence of the Catholic Archbishop of Melbourne it was purchased in 1980 by the late Melbourne businessman, Richard Pratt.
 Today, its grand scale reminds all of the unique qualities of this highly sought-after suburb.

 While large houses nestled amongst leafy streets explain a great deal of the attraction of Kew, for families with children, or prospective families, the suburb has another key feature: its schools.
 Kew is home to a large number of Melbourne’s most exclusive private schools including Genazzano FCJ College, Methodist Ladies’ College, Trinity Grammar School and Xavier College.
 The long list of successful alumni from these schools undoubtedly makes Kew the epicentre of elite secondary education in Australia.